WildEyeConservation/TrapTagger/README.md

 - BRANCH:                   The branch of the code you want used on the parallel instances.
 Default is master.
 - PARALLEL_AMI:             The AMI ID for the Parallel Worker image - use our publically available one (ami-090a06cd750f6c797)
 - SG_ID:                    The ID of your security group.
+- PUBLIC_SUBNET_ID:         The ID of your public subnet
-- SUBNET_ID:                The subnet in which you are hosting your site.
+- PRIVATE_SUBNET_ID:        The ID of your private subnet
 - TOKEN:                    A secret token key.
 - KEY_NAME:                 The name of the private key file you use on your EC2 instances. (without the .pem)
 - QUEUE:                    The queue name for the local worker - set to default for your server instance.